This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you do not want to swim, you can also explore this hidden gem on a kayak.
 Paddle through the Tankah Cenote and explore the hidden caves and vibrant jungle around.

 Opened in 2016, Casa Tortuga is a clear water attraction that comprises three cenotes.
-The three cenotes are Wisho Cenote, Cenote Campana and Open Tortuga Cenote.
+The three cenotes are the Wisho Cenote, Cenote Campana, and Open Tortuga Cenote.
 We advise you to join a tour group and swim through the underwater caves.

-The route through these caves features beautiful millenary stalagmites and stalactites that show the geological process which shaped the cenotes many years ago.
+The route through these caves features beautiful millenary stalagmites and stalactites that show the geological process that shaped the cenotes many years ago.

 Cenote Campana features a cavern with unique flora and fauna.
 Here, you get to walk in from one spot and walk or swim out from an entirely different location.
 Open Tortuga Cenote has a 4-meter platform where tourists can dive from and swim in the brilliant jade-green waters.

 You’ll be thrilled to see some fishes, flora and some bats in the caves.
 Be sure to take along a water-resistant camera and enjoy the famed burritos sold at the incredible Casa Tortuga Cenote.